Saw Palmetto for Hair Loss: Is It Effective?

 How Effective Is Saw Palmetto for Hair Loss?

-Here’s the so-so news: While there isn’t a ton of evidence supporting the idea that saw palmetto is effective against hair loss, that doesn’t mean it’s not.
-Confusing, right?
+While there isn’t a ton of evidence supporting the idea that saw palmetto is effective against hair loss, that doesn’t mean it’s not.

-Is everyone just placebo-ing themselves into oblivion?
-Probably not.
 Dietary supplements usually don’t require approval from the FDA (U.S. Food and Drug Administration) and often aren’t studied as much as their prescription counterparts.
+This may explain why there’s more anecdotal evidence than clinical trials that suggest saw palmetto works as a hair loss treatment.

 That said, some studies do exist.
-A 2009 review found that saw palmetto is the most popular botanically derived 5 alpha reductase (5aR) inhibitor.
+A 2009 review found that saw palmetto is the most popular botanically derived 5-alpha reductase inhibitor (5-ARI).

 Another meta-analysis looked at both oral and topical saw palmetto.
 It found that 60 percent of those studied showed improvement in overall hair quality, 27 percent showed improvement in total hair count, and just over 83 percent saw increased hair density.